HIRE CONTRACT CONDITIONS

-(a) where the Customer has failed to keep the Equipment in a securely locked Compound, or in the case of a Motor Vehicle, has failed to properly secure or lock the Motor Vehicle; or
+(a) where the Customer has failed to keep the Equipment in a securely locked enclosed area, or in the case of a Motor Vehicle, has failed to properly secure or lock the Motor Vehicle; or

 7.1 Where the Australian Consumer Law applies, the Customer has the benefit of guarantees in relation to the hire of the Equipment which cannot be excluded.

-(b) Mulitple items of Equipment hire by a Customer on the one site will only be charged for one call out fee;
+(b) Multiple items of Equipment hire by a Customer on the one site will only be charged for one call out fee;

-If the Customer breaches any clause whatsoever of this Contract and does not remedy the breach within 7 days notice of the breach, or becomes bankrupt, insolvent or ceases business then;
+If the Customer breaches any significant provision of this Contract and does not remedy the breach within a reasonable period of time (having regard to the breach), or becomes bankrupt, insolvent or ceases business then:

 9.1 Kennards shall be entitled to: